MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaEntitlementManagementConnectedOrganizationExternalSponsor.md

 Retrieve a list of a connectedOrganization's external sponsors.
 The external sponsors are a set of users who can approve requests on behalf of other users from that connected organization.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgEntitlementManagementConnectedOrganizationExternalSponsor](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgEntitlementManagementConnectedOrganizationExternalSponsor?view=graph-powershell-1.0)

 ## SYNTAX

 ```